-In second year, you will be introduced to the study of human physiology and anatomy, pharmacology and neuroscience, as well as choosing from a wide range of other courses.
+You will be introduced to the study of human physiology and anatomy, pharmacology and neuroscience, sport and exercise science, as well as choosing from a wide range of other courses.

 If you progress to Honours (years 3 and 4), you will be able to study elite performance, causes and management of injury, and the interactions of diet, physical activity and genetics on public health.
 You will also study the physiological adaptations to exercise, nutrition and energetics, focusing on the cardio-respiratory and skeletomuscular systems, and complete specialist courses in statistics and molecular biology techniques.

 In fourth year you will choose four five-week courses to study in depth.
-At the same time you will carry out a research project supervised by a member of academic staff.
+At the same time you will carry out a research project or internship supervised by a member of academic staff.

 You can take Physiology & Sports Science as an MSci, which includes an additional placement year, between the third and final years of the degree.
 This is normally spent doing research in industry or some other organisation in the UK or overseas.